nus-cs2103-AY2021S1/ip/docs/README.md

 ## `todo`
 <br>

+* Type `todo` followed by a space and then type in the 'todo' you wish to add into your list
 <br>
-Type "todo" followed by a space and then type in the 'todo' you wish to add into your list
 <br>
 <br>